RHEPDS/SAP_skillup_HANA_NW/docs/21-labsfour-ge.md

 layout: default
 title: Setting up SAP S/4
 nav_order: 21
+parent: Day 3
 ---

 # Guided Exercise: Setting up SAP S/4

-In this exercise, you access and use the lab environment, and install SAP S/4HANA on a NetWeaver server.
+In this exercise, you access and use the lab environment, and install a standalone SAP S/4HANA on a NetWeaver server.

+NOTE: You can skip this installation and continue with the more complex distributed setup, if you want.

 **Outcomes**